Digitando/ProductVariations/SUPABASE_SETUP.md

 2. No Storage bucket exists for images
 3. Sessions can't be saved properly

+> **Heads up**
+>
+> The API now falls back to local JSON files whenever Supabase is unreachable so the UI stays usable during setup.
+Supabase still needs to be configured for persistence across deploys—follow the steps below to switch from the temporary fallback to the real database + storage.

 ## Solution - Follow These Steps:

 ### Step 1: Run the SQL Migration